+Shields must be constructed with a solid plywood core at least 1/2 " thick, and the wood must be well padded on the front, outer edges, and corners, with no less that 11⁄2 inches and no more that 6 inches of foam from the outer edge of the core.
+The wood may contain holes for handles and fitting, but holes to simply to remove weight are forbidden.
 Any protrusions should be sufficiently padded.
-All shields must have a cloth or Plasti Dip® cover.
-Shields are held by straps or handles, which are bolted to the wood core on the back of the shield or mounted to or through the shield in a secure fashion.
+All shields must have a cloth or Plasti Dip®.
+Shields are held by straps or handles, which are bolted to the wood on the back of the shield.
 All exposed bolts or sharp edged handles must be filed down or padded.
 The area immediately around and in between the straps does not require padding, but must still be safe.

-If a shield receives three solid hits from a shield-destroying weapon (glancing blows do not count) it is considered destroyed and must be dropped.
+If a shield receives three solid hits from a shield-destroying weapon (glancing blows do not count) it is considered destroyed and much be dropped.
 If a particular Relic or spell will penetrate a shield, it will be stated in the description of the Relic or spell.